-Given the different test results, we now investigate whether forecasts conditional on the W and S tests are more accurate than forecasts based on the sup W test.
-We use each test to determine whether to use the post-break or the full sample for forecasting or, alternatively, whether to use the shrinkage or the equal weights forecast and, given these results, we construct the respective forecast.
+Given the different test results, we now investigate whether forecasts conditional on the W and S tests are more accurate than forecasts based on Andrews' sup W test.
+We use each test to determine whether to use the post-break or the full sample for forecasting or, alternatively, whether to use the combined or the full sample forecast and, given these results, we construct the respective forecast.